NirajPatelRobots/simplewalker/README.md

 ```

 To read output from printf, use USB.
 Can change to UART in CMakeLists.txt.
 `minicom -b 115200 -o -D /dev/ttyACM0` to listen to the output.
+To exit minicom, use CTRL-A followed by X.

 Requires python 3.5 or newer.